I’ve now been in Congo – mostly – since January 2009. More than 4.5 years. What have I learned in that time? So, so much.

-I think people would imagine that the most difficult part of traveling or living in countries where you don’t speak the language would be when you need something you can’t explain.
+Many people would imagine that the most difficult part of traveling or living in countries where you don’t speak the language would be when you need something that you can’t explain.
 And sure, that’s annoying but not really as stressful as you might think.
-If you already need something and are at the mercy of others, humiliating yourself with a little sign language is no big deal.
-In fact, it often endears you to people who find your situation a bit pathetic and amusing, and are willing to help out.
-If you are really desperate, if something is really wrong, people will know from your body language and tone, and most do their best to help.
+If you are already in need of something and are at the mercy of others, humiliating yourself with a little sign language is no big deal.
+In fact, it often endears you to people who find your situation a bit pathetic and/or amusing, and are willing to help out.
+If you are really desperate, if something is really wrong, people will know from your body language and tone, and most do their best to assist.

 It helps that in Congo, most people don't learn French as a first language, or even a second.
 French is the language of secondary school and government.
+The vast majority of kids don't learn French until school (if they go at all).
 At home, people speak their local language(s) and use Swahili for trading.
 It's not uncommon for people to speak four or five languages.
-You only hear French in towns, and even then it's mostly Swahili.
-The vast majority of kids don't learn French until school (if they go at all) so sign language and miming is perfectly acceptable for "crazy muzungu goofing around and photo taking."
 For this reason, generally, people are very forgiving of bad French and flailing hand gestures.
+Sign language and miming is perfectly acceptable for "crazy muzungu goofing around and photo taking" type activity.

 The other morning, the police stopped me at an intersection.
 Why, you ask?
-It’s Congo, friend; that question does not apply.
-The event that led up to it was me stopping at a red light, while a minibus careened from behind me, into the other land around me and shot right through the intersection even after cars had started going the other direction.
-Clearly, this meant I had to be stopped, told to back up because I was too close to the line of the light, and instructed to roll down my window and give the police a bottle of water.
+It’s Congo, friend.
+That question does not apply.
+The event that led up to it was me stopping at a red light, while a minibus careened from behind me, into the other lane around me and shot right through the intersection even after cars had started going the other direction.
+Clearly, this meant I had to be stopped, told to back up because I was too close to the line of the light, and instructed to roll down my window and give the police a bottle of water and money.

 Instead I just had to point to the minibus speeding away and say “Minibus?
 Why?
 Why?
 What is that?
 Why not him?”